goetas/twital/doc/en/source/api.rst

 * **Evaluate** the template  (done by Twig): It basically means calling the ``display()`` method of the compiled template and passing it the context.

-Twig can be extended in many ways; you can add extra tags, filters, tests, operators, global variables, and functions.
-You can even extend the parser itself with node visitors.

 Extending Twig
 --------------

 As Twig, Twital is very extensible and you can hook into it.
 The best way to extend Twital is create your own "extension" and provide